maxzheng/clicast/README.rst

     ================================================================================
     We found a big bad bug.
 Please try not to step on it!!
 Icky...
     No worries.
 It will be fixed soon! :)

-    New messages on top as messages are displayed in same order as you see here

     Version 0.1 has been released!
 Upgrade today to get cool features.